UIPlugins/Info/README.md

 If no improvements are made within '7' days, then the following events may occur:
     - revocation of the user's status as a member of the Organization.
     - removal of the user's repositories from the Organization OR
     - transferral of the user's repositories on the Organization to their own account.
+Inactive users will also be revoked of their permissions.
 ```

-<br>*Revision 1.1 - Janurary 1st, 2019.*
+<br>*Revision 1.2 - Janurary 1st, 2019.*